Aceinna/docs_openrtk/300ZA/pinout.rst

 .. note::
 	Pin 7 needs to be grounded (LOW) upon unit startup to force unit into UART interface mode.
 	To force unit into SPI mode this pin needs to be either unconnected or connected to the input or external device (can be externally pulled UP via 10K resistor).

+	**In SPI mode only serial channel 2 available and can be used for communication with GPS or as DEBUG channel.**

 .. |Connector.png| image:: ../media/image2.png